Aathira123/Visual-Question-answering/README.md

     * Weights can be downloaded online
 ### How to run

--python demo.py
+1.python demo.py </br>
-- Then click on ImageCroppingPro executable file .
+2.Then click on ImageCroppingPro executable file .</br>
--Browse for image and type down question in textbox and click submit -The answer will be displayed on answer textbox.
+3.Browse for image and type down question in textbox and click submit</br>
+4.The answer will be displayed on answer textbox.</br>
--Click reset to try for another image
+5.Click reset to try for another image</br>